Zubnix/trinityshell/README.md

 ##Branches

-- master: Uses QtJambi (Qt bindings for java) and X
+- master: Uses QtJambi (Qt bindings for java) and X. JDK7.
 - 0.0.3-SNAPSHOT: Uses JavaFX and X. Based on master.
+JDK8.
 - 0.1.0-SNAPSHOT: Targets wayland, the successor of X. Complete rewrite.
+JDK8.